 - Good to know: Our Gay Travel Guide Southern Africa >

 - Adrenalin thrill: Sky Diving Adventure in Namibia >

 - Luxury Train Journey: Our Namibia South Africa Namibia >

 - Looking for the Big 5: Game Drives at Etosha National Park >

-- The biggest Sand Dunes in the world: Our Visit at Sossusvlei >
+- The biggest Dunes in the world: Our Visit at Sossusvlei >

 Our Tips & Highlights for your Gay Couple City Trip Cape Town

-Of course, we came prepared reading a lot about the troubled history of South Africa and Cape Town, including the topics of Apartheid, the history of European colonisation, and the townships.
+Of course, we came prepared to read a lot about the troubled history of South Africa and Cape Town, including the topics of Apartheid, the history of European colonization, and the townships.
 But in our case, we didn’t face any trouble or homophobic behavior during our time in Cape Town.
-One recommendation we would like to share with you as well, is traveling Cape Town by using Uber.
-According to the hotel staff, our friends and followers from Cape Town as well as some online guides, the US-American ridesharing app is considered to be the safest way to get a ride in the Mother City.
+One recommendation we would like to share with you as well is traveling to Cape Town by using Uber.
+According to the hotel staff, our friends and followers from Cape Town as well as some online guides, the US-American ride-sharing app is considered to be the safest way to get a ride in the Mother City.